bndtools/bnd/docs/_chapters/880-settings.md

 The settings file can contain configuration such as identity and authorization information.
 Depending on the environment, it can also be protected with a password using the `BND_SETTINGS_PASSWORD` environment variable.

+The file contains ordinary string settings in `map`, together with the public `id` and private `secret` key data used by bnd authentication.
+The [settings sample](../examples/settings.json) shows the complete JSON shape.
+The key data in that sample is disposable; generate a new identity for real use with `bnd settings -g`.

+## Usage

+Copy the sample to the default location, then replace its example values:

+    $ mkdir -p ~/.bnd
+    $ cp docs/examples/settings.json ~/.bnd/settings.json

+Read a value from the settings file with the `global` macro in a workspace `cnf/build.bnd`:

+    repository.user: ${global;example.username}

+Use a default when the setting is absent:

+    repository.token: ${global;example.token;not-configured}

 ## Authorization

 ## The bnd settings Command